ironbar/arc25/docs/04_Initial_Plan.md

 ![](res/2025-03-25-16-38-36.png)

+Additionally we could define a continuous metric such as the number of correct pixels and use it with reinforcement learning to modify the model towards solutions that score higher.

 ## Path 2.
 Human inspired approach

 When humans try to solve ARC tasks we draw some hypothesis and test it in our heads, if it is not correct we refine the hypothesis.
 To do this we use 3 modules: